Bahadur Shah I: Efforts at suppression

-Suspecting that Bahadur was allied with Bhup Prakash, the king of Nahan, the emperor had Prakash imprisoned in January 1711; his mother begged in vain for his release.
+Suspecting that Banda Bahadur was allied with Bhup Prakash, the king of Nahan, the emperor had Bhup Prakash imprisoned in January 1711; his mother begged in vain for his release.
 After she sent him captured followers of Bahadur, he ordered that "ornaments worth 100,000 rupees should be manufactured" for her, and Prakash was released a month later.
-Shukan Khan Bahadur and Himmet Diler Khan were sent to Lahore to end Bahadur's rebellion, and their unsuccessful attempt was reinforced by a garrison of five thousand soldiers.
-Shah also pressed Rustam Dil Khan and Muhammad Amin Khan to join them.
+Shukan Khan Bahadur and Himmet Diler Khan were sent to Lahore to end Banda Bahadur's rebellion, and their unsuccessful attempt was reinforced by a garrison of five thousand soldiers.
+Bahadur Shah also pressed Rustam Dil Khan and Muhammad Amin Khan to join them.

-Bahadur was hiding in Alhalab, 7 mi from Lahore.
+Banda Bahadur was staying in Alhalab, 7 mi from Lahore.
 When Mughal workers came to repair a bridge in the village, his followers disinformed them that he was preparing to attack Delhi via Ajmer.
-Bahadur received soldiers from village ruler Ram Chand for his march against the Mughals, and besieged Fatehabad in April 1711.
+Banda Bahadur received soldiers from village ruler Ram Chand for his march against the Mughals, and besieged Fatehabad in April 1711.
 After learning from messenger Rustan Jung that he had crossed the Ravi River, the emperor attacked with artillery led by Isa Khan.
-In the July battle, Bahadur was defeated and fled to the Jammu hills.
+In the July battle, Banda Bahadur was defeated and fled to the Jammu hills.
 Forces led by Isa Khan Main and Muhammad Amin Khan followed but failed to capture him.
 The emperor issued an edict to the zamindars (landlord) of Jammu to take the Sikh captive if possible.

-Bahadur was attacked by Muhammad Amin Khan at the river Satluj, escaping to the Garhwal hills.
+Banda Bahadur was attacked by Muhammad Amin Khan at the river Satluj, escaping to the Garhwal hills.
 Finding him "invincible", the emperor went to Ajit Singh and Jai Singh for help.
 In October 1711, a joint Mughal-Rajput force marched towards Sadaura.
 Bahadur escaped the ensuing siege, this time taking refuge at Kulu in present-day Himachal Pradesh.

 Khutba controversy

-After ascending the throne, Bahadur Shah converted to Shia Islam and altered the public prayer (or khutba) for the monarch said every Friday by giving the title wali to Ali, the fourth caliph and the first Shi'a Imam.
+After ascending the throne, emperor Bahadur Shah converted to Shia Islam and altered the public prayer (or khutba) for the monarch said every Friday by giving the title wali to Ali, the fourth caliph and the first Shi'a Imam.
 Because of this, the citizens of Lahore resented reciting the khutba.

 To solve the problem, Bahadur Shah went to Lahore in September 1711 and had discussions with Haji Yar Muhammad, Muhammad Murad and "other well-known men".
 At their meeting, he read "books of authority" to justify using the word wasi.
 He had a heated argument with Yar Muhammad, saying that martyrdom by a king was the only thing he wanted.
 Yar Muhammad (supported by the emperor's son, Azim-ush-Shan) recruited troops against Shah, but no war was fought.
 He held the khatib (chief reciter) at the Badshahi Mosque responsible for the matter, and had him arrested.
 On 2 October, although the army was deployed at the mosque the old khutba (which did not call Ali "wasi") was read.